lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 # Software Requirements

-The instructions in this document is related to all free softwares and packages needed to be installed for the LASCON tutorials.
+The instructions in this document are related to all free software and packages needed to be installed for the LASCON tutorials.
-We recommend you to install Python version 3.6.x.
-Although some programs will work on newer versions, some others could not work.
-Nevertheless, with version 3.6.x you should be able to run every program that will be used in LASCON.
+We recommend that you install Python version 3.6.x.
+Although some programs will work on newer versions, some may not.
+With version 3.6.x you should be able to run all programs that will be used in LASCON.

 ## Instructions for Linux users (Ubuntu based systems)